Best Practices

 Implement Pair Programming

 Pair programming, where two developers work together on the same code, can be a valuable technique for reducing coding time and improving code quality.
 Having two sets of eyes on the code in real time can help catch errors early on and prevent bigger issues down the line.
-This collaborative approach fosters immediate feedback and knowledge sharing, leading to faster completion of coding tasks.
-For more insights on how pair programming can improve your workflow, check out this helpful resource on reducing PR review time.
+This collaborative approach fosters immediate feedback and knowledge sharing.

 Use Code Templates and Snippets

 Code templates and snippets can be incredibly helpful for streamlining the coding process.
 These pre-written blocks of code for common tasks can save developers significant time and effort, allowing them to focus on the unique aspects of their work.
-Using a pull request template ensures all the necessary information is included, further reducing back-and-forth communication and speeding up the overall process.
-CircleCI offers some great advice on using pull requests effectively to reduce cycle time.
+Using a pull request template ensures all the necessary information is included.

 Automate Repetitive Tasks